vukanoa/Vimrc/README.md

 	differently, etc.  If you set this option in your vimrc file, you should probably put it at the very start.

-	By default this option is on and the Vi defaults are used for the options.
-This default was chosen for those people who want to use Vim just like Vi, and don't even (want to) know about the 'compatible' option.

 ### set encoding=utf-8

 	string (default for MS-Windows: "utf-8",